Bridged Clustering: Semi-Supervised Sparse Bridging: Introduction

 \section{Introduction}

-Analyzing modern datasets often entails reconciling rich but unaligned measurements collected for different purposes.
-For example, researchers may inherit a large morphological collection of museum specimen records alongside an independent genetic sequence repository such as GenBank, without reliably coordinated specimen identifiers to join them \citep{mulcahy2022specimen}.
-This scenario is very common across domains such as biomedicine, ecology, and the social sciences, where modern data ecosystems rarely provide perfectly paired records for every variable of interest \citep{putrama2024heterogeneous, wafa2024integration}.
-Building supervised models in these settings is challenging, often requiring expensive relabeling or non-scalable heuristic alignment strategies.
+Modern data analytics often involve reconciling rich but unaligned data collected for different purposes.
+For example, researchers may study a large morphological collection of museum specimen records alongside an independent genetic sequence repository such as GenBank \citep{sayers2019genbank}, without reliably coordinated specimen identifiers to join them \citep{mulcahy2022specimen}.
+This scenario is common across domains such as biomedicine, ecology, and the social sciences, where modern data ecosystems rarely provide perfectly paired records for every variable of interest \citep{putrama2024heterogeneous, wafa2024integration}.
+Building supervised models in these settings often requires costly annotation, which becomes challenging at scale.